reinthal/mtga-hack/README.md

 - [x] Get data from the game
 - [x] Test setting localplayerlife to 20
-- [ ] create GUI for hack using mvc
+- [x] create GUI for hack
+- [ ] Investigate how to interact with frontdooraws.
+Look for interesting functions that could be hooked and logged.
+- [ ] Look for simple way to interact with game
+- [ ] Compile mono to debug the game
+- [ ] run the debugger stepping through interesting functions
 - [ ] Interact with the game function through GUI button like "Next Phase" for example

 ## tailing logs for mtga